 However, as it is not registered, it lacks the government protection extended to an incorporated business.

 - easier tax with pass-through tax advantage in the US

 - less administration

 - lower costs

-- sole traders have unlimited liability
+- a sole trader has unlimited liability

 - fewer tax planning opportunities as tax is paid on income in the same year it is earned

-Frequently asked questions about sole traders
+Frequently asked questions about sole proprietors

-How do sole traders pay their taxes?
+How does a sole proprietor pay their taxes?

 How do I switch from sole proprietorship to a limited company?